 Across the park and about 20 blocks uptown, the Museum of the City of New York (MCNY) is presenting BEYOND SUFFRAGE: A CENTURY OF WOMEN IN POLITICS.
 This exhibit focuses on women’s political activism in New York City, from the struggle to win the vote, through the 20th century and into current times.
 It tells the long tale of the fight for women’s suffrage in New York and highlights the battles fought and the issues championed by figures both familiar and not over the course of 100 years.

 In the post-suffrage “modern” era, from the 1920’s to 1940’s, BEYOND SUFFRAGE also details how women worked for issues related to health, labor, education and good government.
 New York women were central to the women’s liberation movement in the 1960’s and the redefining of women’s roles in politics, government, academia, business and religious institutions which informs the current grassroots mobilizations for equal gender rights to this very day.

-In ways good and bad this is an historic year for women.
+In ways good and bad this past year has been a historic one for women.
+Starting with the massive, numerous, rallies last January 20th and leading up to the current and still evolving #metoo movement it’s clear that the story of women’s rights is ongoing.
 For the women of New York there is no small irony in the fact that 2017 is the Centennial of a landmark right – but also the year when there has been serious regression in attitudes and legislation related to women.
-But, just recently, it is also a year which has seen women and institutions give more credence to sexual harassment – and the need for women to stand up for and speak out about their rights.
+This year which has seen women and institutions give more credence to sexual harassment – and the need for women to stand up for and speak out about their rights.
 These are important developments and understanding them in the context of the history is always helpful.
 Join us.